fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Service Subscription/Development guide.md

 ## Identity authentication {#section_atv_yl5_42b .section}

-Use the AccessKey information of your account for both identity authentication and to build the connection between the SDK and IoT Platform.
+Use the AccessKey information of your account for identity authentication and to build the connection between the SDK and IoT Platform.

 Example:

 ```
-// Your account AccessKeyID
+//Your account accessKeyID
         String accessKey = "xxxxxxxxxxxxxxx";
         // Your account AccessKeySecret
         String accessSecret = "xxxxxxxxxxxxxxx";
-        // The region ID
+        // regionId
         String regionId = "cn-shanghai";
         // Your account ID.
         String uid = "xxxxxxxxxxxx";